shiyamhoda/git_assignment/README.md

 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?

 Pushing changes directly to the main branch is generally not recommended.The best practice to follow a workflow that incorporates feature branches and pull requests.
 While pushing changes directly to the main branch is technically possible, following a feature branch-based workflow with pull requests offers several benefits, including improved code quality, collaboration, and release management.

+adding new line for opening a new pull request